junesirius/junesirius.github.io/_posts/Supernatural/SPN_AU_BB/SPN-Ghost-whole-novel.md

 Dean finds about Nick (or help Cas to remember to pinpoint him), wants to kill him for Cas.
 Cas stops him, wants to solve it legally, because if he solves the revenge by violence, he'd be no different from Nick.
 But they don't have enough evidence to sue Nick or tip him off to the police, all their evidence is supernatural, so they use mental breakdown.

 Cas can't move out of the apartment on his own but he can if he possesses Dean (find this out by accident), so Dean lets him possess him to get out of house and follow Nick to his hideout (some dark basement place), haunts him, scares him, let him see the way Cas looked like with all the blood.
-Nick freaks out, believing it's ghost revenge, start some random exorcise rituals that don't have real impact.
+Nick freaks out, believing it's ghost revenge, start some random exorcise rituals that don't have real impact, drugging himself.

 Dean and Cas want to continue but Dean notices first that the more he lets Cas possesses him and revenges on Nick, the more vengeful and violent Cas becomes, he researches and realizes revenge can turn ghost into vengeful spirit, so Dean stops Cas to continue, Cas almost wants to force possess Dean, might hurt Dean in the process, and realizes he's really turning vengeful, Cas gets scared of himself and sees Dean's point, but don't want to stop, he's not avenging himself, he's mostly avenging for his whole family.
 Dean promises to avenge for him.